 Privacy Shield Policy

-Intercept employees who handle Personal Information from the EEA are required to comply with the principles stated in this Policy.
+Intercept employees who handle Personal Information from Switzerland and the EEA are required to comply with the principles stated in this Policy.

 Intercept may collect Personal Information about healthcare professionals, including clinical investigators and their staff; Intercept suppliers, contractors, and their personnel; and Intercept’s current, prospective and former employees.
 Information collected includes curriculum vitae data, business contact information and other non-sensitive information.
 Sensitive information may be collected in certain instances, including from patients or potential patients, with the consent of the individual or where required by applicable law.
 In some instances, prospective patients or their family members may choose to provide Personal Information to Intercept via our websites in order to request information.